-The must-have list of skills a translator needs in order to be hired by a quality translation services provider.
+The must-have list of skills a translator needs in order to be hired by a professional translation services provider.

-It is often quite difficult to recognize a good translator at work!
-We see a person sitting in front of a computer and some time later, one of two possible outcomes: a good or a bad translation.
-But if we want to be more specific, we could specify six skills that a translator needs to get hired by a good translation services provider.
-Knowledge of the source language, the target language, cross-language connections, cultural contexts, the subject and the mechanisms for transmitting meaning.
+It can prove difficult to recognize a good translator at work!
+We see a person sitting in front of a computer and some time later, there are two possible outcomes: a good or a bad translation.
+But if we want to be more specific, we can list six skills that a translator needs to have so as to get hired by a good language service provider.

 1. Knowledge of the Source Language